apache/apex-core/README.md

   * Create a GitHub pull request from your repository, providing as many details about your changes as possible
   * After review and acceptance one of the committers will merge the pull request.

-The submitted code must follow certain prescribed conventions and it is also recommended that it follow the prescribed style.
-The conventions and style are described in the [Coding Conventions and Style](docs/CodingConventionsAndStyle.md) document.

 When adding **new files**, please include the following Apache v2.0 license header at the top of the file, with the fields enclosed by brackets "[]" replaced with your own identifying information **(don't include the brackets!)**:
 ```java
 /**